The Inca ruins of Cojitambo, Cuenca Ecuador

 A one-hour drive brings visitors to this archeological site, located in Azogues.
 Here, at an altitude of 3076 m.a.s.l., we find Cojitambo, an Inca and pre-Inca archaeological ruin.

 The word comes from the Quechua words CURI TAMBO, which means Resting place of gold.

 In order to reach Cojitambo you need to take the highway Cuenca- Azoguez, drive across the city until you find the road connecting with Cojitambo and Deleg, approximately 15 km of distance.
 Follow the signs from here through a smaller dirt road.

 This is a steep drive through some winding roads, requiring you to drive at 40 km/h or less.

-The archeological site dates back to the pre-inca civilization named the Cañaris, who were settled in the area from 500 AC to 500 DC.
+The archeological site dates back to the pre-Inca civilization named the Cañaris, who settled in the area from 500 BCE to 500 CE.
 This site back then served as a surveillance post until the arrival of the Incas in 1520.
 By 1580 the Spanish would take over the area during the conquest.

 The site is located in an area mostly flat.
 Here lays the main building, the CHAPANA WASI, with two rooms built with stones.
 The roof that no longer exists was made of wood.

 On the other side and in a lower slope area you find the structures described as elements of the Chapanahuasi.

 There is a stretch of Chapacñan or Qapacñan, meaning the Inca trail in Quichua.
 A path that allows you to reach the top and admire the panoramic view of the buildings with the gorgeous scenery of the extensive areas of the valleys of the Burgay River and surrounding mountains.

 It is best if you start your trip from the city of Cuenca, as a day trip.
 You need a car or hire a taxi (uber works in Cuenca now)